maxwells/snake/README.md

 ### Installing

-Use the Atom package manager, which can be found in the Settings view or run apm install vim-mode from the command line.
+Use the Atom package manager, which can be found in the Settings view or run apm install snake from the command line.

 ### Configuration